 We bring the Matterport scanner into offices during the day so we can capture a space in daylight.
 This requires coordination with community and construction teams to ensure we’re not interrupting people during working hours.
 We take extreme care to respect members’ privacy.
 We don’t scan the insides of offices.
 And the Matterport technology automatically blurs out faces.

 Creating virtual tours at scale

 The more we shoot spaces, the better and more efficient we get.
 And we’ve been doing a lot.
 In 2018, our team produced 120 virtual tours.
-We doubled that number in just four months of this year.
-As of August 2019, we completed 330 virtual tours.
+As of March 2020, we completed 642 virtual tours.
 With hundreds of unique WeWork spaces all over the world, our team needs to be able to scale quickly.
 Having a global purview, with reality capture teammates in London, China, Singapore, Brazil, and Mexico helps us cover a lot more ground.

 Providing virtual tours is a way for us to offer convenience and confidence to companies looking for workspace.
 At the end of the day, our team deploys technology to make it easier for our members as they look to grow their businesses.

 WeWork offers companies of all sizes space solutions that help solve their biggest business challenges.

 Thad Wester is the director of reality capture at WeWork and focuses on improving the reality capture process in order to de-risk and inform design and construction at WeWork.
 He earned a master’s degree in geography and founded Clarity Scanning, a laser scanning company, prior to joining WeWork.